oblique-bit/oblique/README.md

 ### Development tasks

-	grunt
+	gulp

 *or*

-	grunt default
+	gulp default

 *or*

-	grunt run-dev
+	gulp run-dev

-_This task loads the `dev` environment configuration, builds the project, runs the client application by starting a local server and watches for file changes._
+_This task builds the project, runs the client application by starting a local server and watches for file changes._

 #### [Optional] Start the *dummy* API server

 Should your backend API not be ready to consume, you can test the client application by starting a local *dummy* API server:

-	grunt dummy-server
+	gulp dummy-server

 > Note that you should remove this local server as soon as your backend is ready to consume!

 ### Production tasks

-	grunt serve-prod

-_This task loads the `prod` environment configuration, builds the project for release and runs the client application by starting a local server._

-	grunt run-prod
+	gulp run-prod

-_Same as `serve-prod`, except that it starts watching for file changes._
+_Same as `run-dev`, except that it will serve optimized resources._

 ## Checking for updates